-The popular appeal of the Zoo and the great interest shown in it by the general public at all levels was, I believe, due to it offering an opportunity to Nigerian visitors, in many cases for the first time, to view a range of animal species at close quarters while in complete safety.
+The increasing interest shown in the Zoo by the general public was largely due to it offering an opportunity for Nigerians to observe wild animals at close quarters, in most cases for the first time.
 The Zoo became a wildlife centre where visitors could learn something about the wildlife of Nigeria and its conservation.
 It was visited by many school parties.
 The Zoo trained and developed a team of animal care staff, some of whom became outstandingly good zoo keepers and animal handlers by any standard.
 There were also maintenance workers, gardeners, a driver for our zoo vehicle, gate keepers, an accountant, a secretary and others.

-As the title of this story suggests, two African forest elephants at the University of Ibadan Zoo are the main focus of this story, as well as some of the interesting and even sad events and developments that arose because of them.
-When I took up my post in Nigeria in 1963, a young, female, orphaned African forest elephant named Dora was already resident in the Zoo.
+As the title of this story suggests, two African forest elephants in the University of Ibadan Zoo are the main focus of this story, as well as some of the interesting and even sad events and developments that arose because of them.
+When I took up my post in Nigeria in 1963, a young, female, orphaned forest elephant named Dora was already resident in the Zoo.
 She had been acquired a year or so earlier as a very young animal from a location north of Ilorin (see map page 3).
 The elephant's mother had been killed by 'poachers' or 'hunters' although few details were available.
-However, the young animal was soon confiscated by wildlife officers and sent to the Zoo in Ibadan where she was successfully hand raised.
+However, the young animal was soon confiscated by wildlife officers and sent to the Zoo in Ibadan where she did very well.
 Soon after my arrival a second female forest elephant, later named Bodunrin by zoo staff, was brought to the Zoo, again by a wildlife officer, but this time from the Upper Ogun area, also north of Ilorin.
 The animal was only two or three weeks old on arrival.
 Her mother had also been killed by 'poachers' but, again, details were unclear.
-Despite some initial difficulties with its diet, this youngster was also successfully hand raised by zoo staff and volunteers.
+Despite some initial difficulties with its diet, this youngster was also successfully raised by zoo staff and volunteers.
 I should make it clear that both young elephants were deposited in the University Zoo with the knowledge and approval of Nigerian government wildlife personnel.